mircothibes/personal-finance-tracker/README.md

 ## 🧑‍💻 Author

-Marcos Vinicius Thibes Keme
+Marcos Vinicius Thibes Kemer

 ---

 ## 📜 License

-This project is released under the MIT License.
+* This project is released under the MIT License.
-Feel free to use, modify, and learn from it.
+* Feel free to use, modify, and learn from it.

 ---